Azure/iot-edge-modbus/README.md

 ## HowTo Run ##
 This section will help you download the prebuilt module image from docker hub, and run it with IoT Edge directly.
-  1. Setup [Azure IoT Edge](https://github.com/Azure/azure-iot-edge) with compatible version on your machine.
+  1. Setup Azure IoT Edge [Windows](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart) or [Linux](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux) with compatible version on your machine.
-  2. Follow [this](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart) to deploy a custom IoT Edge module.
+  2. Follow [this](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-deploy-modbus-tcp) to deploy a custom IoT Edge module.
   3. In the Image field, enter **microsoft/azureiotedge-modbus-tcp:1.0-preview**.
   4. You may also want to provide configuration to the module when it starts, paste the configuration in the desired property field.
 For more about configuration, see [here](https://github.com/Azure/iot-edge-modbus#configuration).